 When determining what services travelers need prior to departure, be sure to be aware of these three passport scams and avoid them at all costs.

 For travelers that need a passport fast, there are many ways to obtain travel documents - sometimes on the same day.
 For an additional $60, travelers can apply for expedited passport service from the Bureau of Consular Affairs, which delivers travel documents in as little as two weeks.

-Those travelers who have international travel plans within two weeks and need a valid passport can and apply in person at one of 26 Passport Agencies across the United States and Puerto Rico.
+Those travelers who have international travel plans within two weeks and need a valid passport can apply in person at 26 Passport Agencies across the United States and Puerto Rico.
 By applying in person and providing proof of travel, travelers can get their passport in as few as five days.

 While passport application services can make claims to getting your passport fast, the State Department makes it clear: expediting services do not fast-track passports any quicker than applying directly for your passport.
 Before you ask for help from a company, be sure to research all your options.

 When driving across borders, travelers are often greeted by billboards for "welcome centers" prior to entering a nation.
 Some of these locations offer passport validation services for a nominal fee.
 While some may promise travelers who have validated passports a faster route into their country, this promise simply isn't true.

 Unless a traveler is a member of a trusted traveler program like Global Entry, NEXUS, or SENTRI, there is no one fast-track method to go across the border.
-Instead, all travelers - regardless of whether or not their passport has been validated - have to cross borders in the same method, and get asked the same questions as every other traveler.
-Therefore, "passport validation" services are little more than a passport scam, where travelers pay money to be told their passport is valid.
+Instead, all travelers— regardless of whether or not their passport has been validated—have to cross borders in the same method, and get asked the same questions as every other traveler.
+Therefore, the majority of "passport validation" services are little more than a passport scam, where travelers pay money to be told their passport is valid.